armin-reichert/pacman/README.md

 The low-level implementations using switch-statements or function pointers (if your programming language supports this) are the most performant ones but as long as you achieve the performance goals for your game (60 frames/updates per second) you can use whatever you like.
 Of course, using  a higher-level implementation should make your code more readable and easier to maintain.

 I decided to write my own [state machine implementation](https://github.com/armin-reichert/statemachine), which was a good exercise and really fun because of the availability of lambda expressions and method references.
+These state machines can be exported into the [Graphviz](https://graphviz.org) format which is also used to display the running state machines inside the inspection view.

 After you have decided which implementation you want to use for your state machines you can finally focus on the game itself.